-- 22 The increase in training activity for New South Wales in 2020 is due to the introduction of fee-free online short courses by TAFE NSW to people wanting to upskill during the COVID-19 pandemic.
-The majority of these fee-free short courses are locally developed skill sets. - 23 NSW Private Providers reported locally developed skill sets for the first time in 2020.
-This training activity was previously reported as subject only enrolments. - 24 Some training activity submitted by TAFE NSW between 2015 to 2020 may have been reported with an outcome of '70 Continuing activity' instead of activity not started, which is out of scope of reporting.
+- 25 The increase in training activity for New South Wales in 2020 was due to the introduction of fee-free online short courses by TAFE NSW to people wanting to upskill during the COVID-19 pandemic.
+The majority of these fee-free short courses are locally developed skill sets. - 26 NSW Private Providers reported locally developed skill sets for the first time in 2020.
+This training activity was previously reported as subject only enrolments. - 27 Some training activity submitted by TAFE NSW between 2015 to 2020 may have been reported with an outcome of '70 Continuing activity' instead of activity not started, which is out of scope of reporting.
 TAFE NSW investigations to date have shown the impact on previously reported data is immaterial.
 Users of this information should be aware of this issue while conducting comparisons between years.
-Data on reporting hours and FYTEs are unaffected.
+Data on reporting hours and FYTEs are unaffected. - 28 In the January to March quarter of 2023, there has been an increase in subject activity reported with an outcome identifier national of '70 Continuing activity' due to a high volume of students enrolling under Fee Free initiatives this activity is being currently monitored by the New South Wales department and may result in revision of data in the January to June submission.